Skip to content

 How does Thorn’s technology stop the cycle of abuse?

 Though millions of files of CSAM spread daily, they’re mixed in with even greater amounts of harmless images and videos.
 This influx of content makes identifying CSAM files incredibly challenging, resource-intensive, and nearly impossible for human review alone.
-Not to mention the incredible emotional toll that reviewing this material takes on the people working to keep online communities safe.
+Not to mention the debilitating emotional toll reviewing this material takes on the people working to keep online communities safe.

 The companies we partner with range from small platforms to some of the world’s largest household digital names.